Cutter compensation explained.

 - You can’t cut along a line and then go back along it.

-- Allow more than the tool radius to enter tool compensation.
+- It’s important to allow more than the tool radius when entering tool compensation.
 The same applies when you come out of tool compensation.

 - Internal corner radii and steps must be greater than the tool radius.